knpuniversity/php-beginner-series/knpu/if-statement.rst

     }

 The ``!=`` is what you use when you want to compare 2 values to see if they are not the same.
-If the age is is not empty, then this expression returns true and the echo runs.
+If the age is not empty, then this expression returns true and the echo runs.

 Make sure also to add an ``else`` statement so that "Unknown" is printed